 So, you look for software that shows you the directory tree as it normally shown in a normal file browser.

-Disk image creation
+Disk image creation and processing

 Good file recovery software is able to create a disk image and process it as if it were a hard disk or other storage medium.
 In my opinion this should be a RAW disk image and not a proprietary format that can not be processed by other software.
 A disk image for data recovery purposes is a sector by sector copy of the source.
 It includes all used and unused areas.